-When you’ll start learning about money, you’ll develop the attitude rich people have, and see various ways you can build high-quality assets by leveraging the opportunities and resources you have.
+When you start learning about money, you develop the attitude rich people have and see various ways to build high-quality assets by leveraging your opportunities and resources.

-Most of the people struggle when it comes to financing because they are too afraid to risk money.
+Most people struggle with financing because they are too afraid to risk money.

-Such people don’t invest money in building their assets that have the potential to generate thousands of dollars.
+Such people don’t invest money in building their assets to generate thousands of dollars.

-Everybody knows that risk is a part of the money-making business but being wrapped up with fear, many miss out on golden opportunities.
+Everybody knows that risk is a part of the money-making business, but many miss out on golden opportunities being wrapped up with fear.

 Their fear guides them.

-Such people compromise with low income and never dare to leap in the territory of rich.
+Such people compromise with low income and never dare to leap into the territory of the rich.

 If you want to make your way up to the realm of royalty, you mustn’t let your emotions get the better of you.